Blog | Entrepreneurship

 If any of the management functions of the B-I Triangle’s five internal levels (cash flow, communications, systems, legal, and product) are weak, the company will be weak.
 If you are personally having financial difficulty, or not having the excess cash flow you desire, you can often find the weak spots by analyzing each level.
 Once you identify your weakness, you may then want to consider turning it into your strength, or hiring someone else with that strength.

-In the case of Quibi, it is clear that power struggles at the Leadership level are a major problem.
+In the case of Bed Bath & Beyond, it’s obvious that Leadership’s vision for the future of BBBY was a major problem.
 Additionally, this may have led to exits of key talent, which is a weakness in Team.
-Their underlying technology is in a legal battle over patents (Legal and Systems weaknesses).
-And they’re spending money like drunken sailors, a weakness in Cash Flow.
+They’re spending money like drunken sailors, a weakness in Cash Flow, thus creating a breeding ground of underlying — and inevitable — problems in Legal and Systems.

 Any one of these business system weaknesses would be enough to sink less-funded companies.
 All of them most likely led to such a lackluster launch for a highly touted product.